 Tristan flew for over 10,000 hours on a variety of commercial jet airliners such as the Locheed L-1011, Boeing 737, 757 and 767.
 His most memorable flights are his first solo and briefly flying Concorde across the Atlantic.
 He was due to become a captain on Concorde but unfortunately, British Airways withdrew the aircraft from service.

-As well as having a career as an airline captain, Tristan Loraine co-chaired the Global Cabin Air Quality Executive (GCAQE) from its inception in 2006 until 2016.
+As well as having a career as an airline captain, Tristan Loraine co-chaired the Global Cabin Air Quality Executive (GCAQE) from its inception in 2006 until 2016 when he became their Spokesperson.
 In January 2015, he was awarded a British Citizen Award for services to industry (BCAi) in the House of Lords, UK Parliament for his work in this field.